ulyngs/redd-todo/README.md

 # ReDD Do

-A simple, beautiful, and distraction-free todo app for Mac, Windows, and Linux built with Electron.
+A simple, beautiful, and distraction-free todo app for Mac and Windows, built with Tauri.
 Designed to help you focus on one task at a time while keeping track of your time.

 ## ✨ Features